Mental Illness Among Adolescent Refugees in the United States

 Traumatic Experiences

-In addition to dealing with the effects of previous traumatic experiences, refugees are often exposed to unhealthy living conditions while living in the camps which may also contribute to mental health risks.
-While in camps, refugees may lack access to clean water, electricity, and sometimes even food, which adds further stress on their already stressful experience.
-Further, fear of sexual assault and disease contribute to the degradation of mental health.28 A study done in a Syrian refugee camp found that adolescents who had recently arrived in the camp in the past 6 months reported fewer psychological problems than those who had been there for longer than 6 months.29 Although refugee adolescents in this study reported having a strong sense of hope for their future, they reported a low sense of coherence, which refers to an individual’s ability to cope with stress.30 Stress that accompanies living in refugee camps may exacerbate the existing stress from previous trauma.
+In addition to dealing with the effects of previous traumatic experiences, refugees are often exposed to unhealthy living conditions while living in the camps, which may also contribute to mental health risks.
+While in camps, refugees may lack access to clean water, electricity, and sometimes even food, which adds further stress to their already stressful experience.
+Further, fear of sexual assault and disease contributes to the degradation of mental health.28 A study done in a Syrian refugee camp found that adolescents who had arrived in the camp in the past 6 months reported fewer psychological problems than those who had been there for longer than 6 months.29 Although refugee adolescents in this study reported having a strong sense of hope for their future, these adolescent refugees reported a low sense of coherence, which refers to an individual’s ability to cope with stress.30 Stress that accompanies living in refugee camps may exacerbate the existing stress from previous trauma.

 Challenges with Acculturation